zesterer/chumsky/tutorial.md

 eval(&ast, &mut Vec::new(), &mut Vec::new())
 ```

-Give the interpreter a test and see what you can do with it!
+Give the interpreter a test - see what you can do with it!
 Here's an example program to get you started:

 ```
 let five = 5;